George Fuller (British politician): Early life

 Fuller was born at Baynton, Wiltshire, the eldest surviving son of John Bird Fuller, a partner in Fuller Smith & Turner, brewers, and his wife Sophia Hanning, daughter of John Hanning.
-He was educated at Winchester, where he played in the 1st XI cricket for two years, and at Christ Church, Oxford, where he matriculated in 1852, and graduated B.A. and M.A. in 1859.
+He was educated at Winchester, where he played in the cricket 1st XI for two years, and at Christ Church, Oxford, where he matriculated in 1852, and graduated B.A. and M.A. in 1859.
 During his time at Oxford he represented the Oxford University Cricket Club and played in the Varsity match in 1854 and 1855.
 He played nine innings in six first-class matches with an average of 10.44 and a top score of 40.
 He bowled ten overs and took 6 first-class wickets.

 Occupations

 Fuller inherited a share in the family brewery (in Chiswick, London) on his father's death in 1872, and was also chairman of Avon Rubber in Melksham.
 He also served as High Sheriff of Wiltshire in 1878.
 He lived at Neston Park, Corsham, Wiltshire.